The two-dimensional one-component plasma is hyperuniform: Locating discrepancies near the boundary

 \section{Locating discrepancies near the boundary}

-Let $0 \leq \eR \leq 1$ (to be chosen later).
-The goal of this section to show that any “large” discrepancy $\epsilon_R R$ within a disk of radius $R$ can be found (with high probability) \emph{near the boundary of the disk}.
+{\mathsf{DisIns}} {\mathsf{DisIns}^+} {\mathsf{DisIns}^-} Let $0 \leq \eR \leq 1$ (to be chosen later).
+The goal of this section \cor{is} to show that any “large” discrepancy $\epsilon_R R$ within a disk of radius $R$ can be found (with high probability) \emph{near the boundary of the disk}.